Latvia in the Eurovision Song Contest 2019: Competing entries

 Artists and songwriters were able to submit their entries to the broadcaster between 3 September 2018 and 21 October 2018.
 64 valid entries out of 83 were submitted at the conclusion of the submission period.
 A jury panel appointed by LTV evaluated the submitted songs and shortlisted 33 entries.
 Auditions in front of an alternate jury panel took place on 21 and 22 November 2018, and performances of the 33 shortlisted entries were listed online on the official Supernova YouTube channel and website supernova.lsm.lv, the latter allowing users to either select the "For", "Against" or "Abstain" option for each entry between 26 and 30 November 2018.
-The jury panel for the auditions that determined the eighteen performers and songs while taking the results of the online vote into consideration consisted of Ilze Jansone (producer of Supernova), Agnese Cimuška-Rekke (Executive Director of the Latvian Music Development Society) and two members of the jury panel during the live shows: Artis Dvarionas and Rūdolfs Budze–DJ Rudd.
-The eighteen competing artists and songs were announced on 5 December 2018.
+The jury panel for the auditions that determined the sixteen performers and songs while taking the results of the online vote into consideration consisted of Ilze Jansone (producer of Supernova), Agnese Cimuška-Rekke (Executive Director of the Latvian Music Development Society) and two members of the jury panel during the live shows: Artis Dvarionas and Rūdolfs Budze–DJ Rudd.
+The sixteen competing artists and songs were announced on 5 December 2018.